peculiarnewbie/save-to-obsidian/README.md

-# Precise MD Clipper
+# Save to Obsidian

-A chrome extension to precisely get data from webpages. created with the intent to use with [Obsidian.md](https://obsidian.md/) properties.
+An unnoficial chrome extension to precisely get data from webpages. created with the intent to use with [Obsidian.md](https://obsidian.md/) properties.
 Heavily inspired by [Save to Notion](https://chrome.google.com/webstore/detail/save-to-notion/ldmmifpegigmeammaeckplhnjbbpccmm)
+### This extension is unofficial and is **NOT** affiliated in any way with the Obsidian.md team

 ## Installation